TarekElt/3d-shape-completion/README.md

 * Occupancy grid
 * Alignment bounds

-The current implementation simulates incompleteness using half-slice occlusion to mimic missing geometry commonly found in partial scans.
+The implementation can simulate incomplete observations using fixed-half, random-half, camera-axis, and spherical occlusion.
+Optional Gaussian noise can also be added to observed TSDF regions.

 ### Model Architecture